cl-illc/cdm/index.md

 **Schedule and rooms:** [Datanose](https://datanose.nl/#course[81231])

 Conversation or *dialogue* is the most natural way in which we humans use language, and arguably the holy grail of language-enabled AI systems.
 With machine learning advancing at such a rapid pace, we now have powerful tools for modelling interacting agents.
 Yet, to model human-like conversational abilities remains remarkably difficult.
-This course will examine what makes dialogue so challanging, delving into classic and contemporary research in linguistics, cognitive science, NLP and artificial intelligence.
+This course will examine what makes dialogue so challenging, delving into classic and contemporary research in linguistics, cognitive science, NLP and artificial intelligence.

 #### Learning Objectives